slowernews/hamster-system/README.md

 <sup>Notes:</sup><br>
 <sup>1 - This system was tested in a Windows PC and Evernote.</sup><br>
+<sup>2 - Without understanding GTD this system will not make much sense.</sup>
-<sup>2 - You can optionally use an underscore instead of a dot but beware of searching dificulties in Evernote.</sup>
+<sup>3 - You can optionally use an underscore instead of a dot but beware of searching dificulties in Evernote.</sup>

 ---